bcbio/bcbio-nextgen/docs/contents/configuration.rst

 The dbSNP and training files are from the `GATK resource bundle`_.
 These are inputs into the training models for recalibration.
-The automated [CloudBioLinux][o6] data scripts will download and install these in the variation subdirectory relative to the genome files.
+The automated `CloudBioLinux`_ data scripts will download and install these in the variation subdirectory relative to the genome files.

 The ``coverage_depth`` and ``coverage_interval`` are adjustable from the